 Equipment and leasehold improvements - Equipment and leasehold improvements are reported at cost less accumulated depreciation and amortization.
 Self-constructed leasehold improvements include design, construction and supervision costs.
 These costs are recorded in construction in progress and are transferred to equipment and leasehold improvements when construction is completed, and the facilities are placed in service.
 Long-lived assets, such as property and equipment and purchased intangibles subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to the estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized to the extent that the carrying amount exceeds the asset's fair value.
-We have not recognized any impairment of long-lived assets as of March 31, 2020 and 2019.
+We recognized \$64,000 and \$0 impairment of long-lived assets as of March 31, 2021 and 2020, respectively, which are included in other income (expense) on the consolidated statements of operations.